Skip to main content

 • Product Code: 004

-You can configure Salto to use these 3 fields to create a Salto ID, which would result with Laptop_Electronics_004.
+You can configure Salto to use these three fields to create a Salto ID, which would result with Laptop_Electronics_004.
 If another product is found in another org with the same field values, its Salto ID will be the same, and Salto will consider them to be the same record.

 Salto provides a default configuration for all standard CPQ objects and the fields that determine the ID.
 You can, however, modify this configuration or come up with your own.
 Contact support for more details on enabling this option.